AceGayhart/acegayhart.com/_posts/2021/05/24/2021-05-24-on-vacation.md

 I've noticed the after a few weeks, my work life is a bit less hectic.
 Working only two days a week (okay, a bit more than that), this is expected.
 I've also noticed that it is even more challenging to remember what day it is.
 During the pandemic, I'm sure many have forgotten the day of the week.
 Working about every other day just exacerbates that problem.

-My next challenge is to figure out how to shutdown, relax, and recharge.
+My next challenge is to figure out how to shut down, relax, and recharge.
 At least I have at least 15 more vacation days to figure that out. 😆